jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 Access, acceptability, and availability - these issues are undermining our mental healthcare system and leaving millions without treatment when they need it most.

-Fortunately, digital therapeutics, and in particular, digital therapeutics **delivered on smartphones and made smarter still by personal sensing technologies**, are now emerging to target these very same three issues.
+Fortunately, I am here today to tell you that digital therapeutics, and in particular, digital therapeutics **delivered on smartphones and made smarter still by personal sensing technologies**, are now emerging to target these very same three issues.

 ___

 But let me pause for a moment.
 I want to be very clear on one point before we move forward.
 I do not believe or even hope that digital therapeutics will replace human clinicians.

-* Digital therapeutics offer **new tools** that are not part of traditional mental healthcare delivered by human clinicians
+* Digital therapeutics offer us **new tools** that are not part of traditional mental healthcare delivered by human clinicians
 * Digital therapeutics can provide a safety net for people who are not receiving traditional care now.
 * Digital therapeutics may reduce barriers for some people that later eases them into traditional care.
 * And digital therapeutics can optimize traditional care to extend its reach and impact while allowing clinicians the time to provide what they do uniquely well.